-car insurance
+Car insurance

 Insurance companies can ask questions or for more information about medical conditions to assess your application.
 They may ask to see your driving licence or a letter from the driving agency confirming that you are allowed to drive.
+Under the Equality Act 2010, insurance companies cannot increase the cost of a policy if a medical condition does not affect the risk of making a claim.